bdd-champions/website/docs/test-strategy.md

 - brittle
 - difficult to diagnose when they fail

-The pyramid also emphasises that there will always be a certain amount of manual and exploratory testing needed.
+The pyramid also emphasizes that there will always be a certain amount of manual and exploratory testing needed.

 ![Testing pyramid](/img/shouty/pyramid.png)